 About 10.30 a.m., orders were received from Brigade Headquarters that the Regiment was to go into Brigade Reserve for the day at Moy on the Oise.
 This was welcome news, as it was an exceedingly hot day, and men and horses would all be better for a good rest.
 The Regiment arrived at Moy about noon, where, after watering, the horses were off-saddled and fed in the chateau grounds of the village.
 Officers and men availed themselves of the lake to have a thorough wash-up and shave.

 On getting into the open country outside the village, a Squadron of German Cavalry about 800 yards away was at once seen moving in very close formation down the hill towards Moy.
-“C” Squadron at once dismounted and opened fire, sending their horses into some dead ground for cover, the M.G.
-Section coming into action in the same way.
-The German Cavalry, as soon as they came under fire, at once dismounted in the open on the front face of the hill, sending their horses back over the crest under the heavy fire from “C” Squadron, and the M.G.
-Section, which eventually caused a stampede.
+“C” Squadron at once dismounted and opened fire, sending their horses into some dead ground for cover, the Machine Gun Section coming into action in the same way.
+The German Cavalry, as soon as they came under fire, at once dismounted in the open on the front face of the hill, sending their horses back over the crest under the heavy fire from “C” Squadron, and the Machine Gun Section, which eventually caused them to stampede.

 The Colonel at once ordered “C” Squadron forward at the walk as the ground over which they were moving was getting steeper, and he wished to keep the horses as fresh as possible for the final charge.
 Just before reaching the crest, he gave orders to “Form Squadrons” as the Squadron was moving.